agamtomar/Parallelization_Workshop/Day2-HTC/exercises/exercise1.md

-# Exercise 1 - Background bash jobs
+# Exercise 1: background bash jobs

 In a terminal, background two `matrix-multiply.py` processes.
 Use the `wait` command to wait for all background commands to finish, and use